ckov/jl/README.md

-jl - simple journaling from the terminal
+# jl - simple journaling from the terminal

+`jl` is a command for saving quick notes along with a timestamp to a text file.

-# Example usage
+## Example usage

 Add a one-line entry:
 ```console